-Dutasteride mesotherapy is one of the very few solutions as of today that can really regrow your hair.
+Dutasteride mesotherapy is one of the very few solutions as of today that is really capable to regrow your hair.

 Dutasteride is the only approved DHT-blocker substance that acts on both isomers of the 5-alpha reductase enzyme and it is effective in both genders.
-It has a lot higher potency than finasteride and it is not painful.
+It has a lot higher potency than finasteride in blocking the 5-AR enzyme.

 Introduction: Androgenetic alopecia (AGA) is hereditary and androgen dependent, progressive thinning of the scalp hair that follows a defined pattern.

 Aim ot the work: is to evaluate the efficacy and safety of mesotherapy using dutasteride in treatment of androgenetic alopecia in males.

 Materials and Methods: Ninety male patients were randomly assigned into three groups; group A containing 30 patients who received pure

 dutasteride, group B of another 30 patients who received dutasteride containing solution and group C of the remaining 30 patients who